 The principal funding modality used by Flanders is the ILO-Flanders trust fund, created in December 2001.
 Initially, the trust fund was set up for the period 2001-2005 but it has been extended.
 Through this fund, yearly allocations are made to ILO technical cooperation projects, half of them implemented by the ITCILO.

-With the new agreement signed in 2016, the government of Flanders refocussed its collaboration with the ILO on improving the position of women and young persons in the labour market.
+With the agreement signed in 2016, the government of Flanders refocussed its collaboration with the ILO on improving the position of women and young persons in the labour market.

 Recent projectsWith the support of the Government of Flanders, the ILO is implementing several projects.
 View Flanders’ portfolio of programmes in the Development Cooperation Dashboard.